winitzki/scall/tutorial/programming_dhall.md

 let exampleListT = λ(r : Kind) → λ(nil : r) → λ(cons : Type → r → r) → cons Bool (cons Natural (cons Text nil))  -- Similar to [Bool, Natural, Text].
 ```
 The value `exampleListT` is a type-level list: it defines a list of three _type symbols_.
-Note that Dhall's built-in `List` constructor does not support type symbols as list elements; the syntax `[Bool, Natural, Text]` is an error.

-To illustrate how to work with a type-level list, let us write a function that extracts the head from a list.
+To illustrate working with a type-level list, let us write a function that extracts the head from a list.
 The result will be an `OptionalT` value.

 ```dhall